 - Ferrero Group was reported in 2014 to be planning a hazelnut growing venture in KwaZulu-Natal.
 The trees are “still growing”.
 The venture has the potential to create jobs and boost exports.
 See www.5stardurban.co.za/ferreros-new-kzn-chocolate-plant-first-hazelnut-factory-in-africa/

 - The pecan nut originated in the USA and is related to the well-known walnut which is cultivated in temperate regions.
-The USA is responsible for some three-quarters of total world production.
-Other major pecan producer countries are Mexico, South Africa and Australia.
+Mexico and the US are the largest producers.
+South Africa is the world’s third largest producer accounting for 7% of global production (Absa, 2019).

 - Pecan trees flourish in South Africa.
 They are grown in the Vaalharts area, Tzaneen, Magoebaskloof, Louis Trichardt, Levubu, White River, Nelspruit and on the banks of the Orange River near Kimberley.
 Producers can also be found scattered throughout Northern KwaZulu-Natal.
-Despite the drought, South Africa produced 10 900t of pecan nuts in 2016.
-Production has increased steadily over the past years, with about 29 000ha currently planted to the crop (ABSA, 2017).
+The 2019 year was not a good harvest for the South African pecan nut industry owing to weather conditions – cold and hail in pecan growing areas (Absa, 2019).

 - Pecan nuts are nutritious, and rich in protein, zinc, vitamins and carbohydrates.
 They also have cholesterol-lowering properties, and the trees produce strong timber for furniture and flooring.